-The AIAC was previously known as the Kuala Lumpur Regional Centre for Arbitration, and was first established in 1978 under the Asian-African Legal Consultative Organisation as a not-forprofit, non-governmental international organisation aimed at promoting alternative dispute resolution in the Asian region.
-It was subsequently rebranded as AIAC on 7 February 2018.
+The AIAC was previously known as the Kuala Lumpur Regional Centre for Arbitration.
+It was first established in 1978 under the Asian-African Legal Consultative Organization as a not-forprofit, non-governmental international organisation aimed at promoting alternative dispute resolution in the Asian region.
+It was subsequently rebranded as the AIAC on 7 February 2018.